DHTMLX/docs-suite/docs/chart/api/chart_scales_config.md

 The `alignTicks` property makes the scale take the number of ticks from another scale of the same direction and spread its own range over them, so that both grids match.
 The accepted values of the property are:

 - `false/undefined` - the scale chooses the number of its ticks on its own
-- `true` - the number of ticks is taken from the main scale of the same direction (`"left"` for the vertical direction and `"bottom"` for the horizontal one), so the grid lines of both scales coincide
+- `true` - the scale takes the number of ticks from the main scale of the same direction (`"left"` for the vertical direction and `"bottom"` for the horizontal one), so the grid lines of both scales coincide
 - `string` - the position of the scale to take the number of ticks from (`"left"` | `"right"` | `"bottom"` | `"top"`), which has to be of the same direction

 ~~~jsx {4}